AdobeDocs/analytics-platform.en/help/components/exports/manage-export-logs.md

 ## Filter and search for logs

-To find information you need, you can either filter the list of logs or search for a log.
+To find the information that you need, you can either filter the list of logs or search for a log.

 ### Filter the list of logs